-- Admission arrangements are controlled and managed by the West Kent Area Education Office in conjunction with the school.
-The current vacancy situation within the school is a key consideration in determining any pupil or student admission, as is Schedule 27 of the Education Act 1996. - 5.2 Pupils and students can be admitted from ages 11 to 19 provided they have an Education Heath and Care Plan (EHCP) specifying Autism Spectrum Condition which is related to the provision designation of the school. - 5.3 Pupils for whom Grange Park is the nearest appropriate provision - 5.4 Journey times will comply with the County Transport Policy.
+- 5.1 Admission arrangements are controlled and managed by the Kent SEND Team.
+The current vacancy situation within the school is a key consideration in determining any pupil or student admission as well as their age, ability, aptitude and SEN, as is Schedule 27 of the Education Act 1996 and Code of Practice (9.79). - Pupils and students can be admitted from ages 9 to 19 provided they have an Education Heath and Care Plan (EHCP) specifying Autism Spectrum Condition which is related to the provision designation of the school. - 5.3 Pupils for whom Grange Park is the nearest appropriate provision - 5.4 Journey times will comply with the County Transport Policy.